anttiluode/IHTAI/README.md

 as the division edge..
 Consciousness and matter..
 Are mathematical attractors..
 Which then only observe a certain version of universe..
 So instead of holographic universe where universe is a projection from lower manifold..
 We are actually lower manifold in near infinite dimension universe.
-A multiverse theory with a twist I guess..
+A multiverse theory with a twist I guess.. -- Antti

 “Because why the hell not.”
 Some code, some math, and a long, strange conversation between a human and an AI.